Where to stay in Krakow ? Find the best area to stay in Krakow to visit Poland’s second largest city, city of art and history.

 Photo credit: Flickr – Praktyczny Przewodnik

-Located on the southern banks of the Vistula River, the Podgorze district was initially marked by its fishing activity.
-It is also the place where the old Krakow ghetto was installed during the Nazi occupation.
-It is on this southern fringe of Krakow’s city center that the places of student life are located.
-The neighborhood may be less attractive to you than in the old city, but it has the advantage of offering cheaper rents: resulting in a large influx of students and artists, who choose to reside here.
-While its profusion of cafes, bars, and jazz clubs punctuate the social life of the neighborhood, ideal for romantic walks along the Wisla River or visit some interesting museums: The Oskar Schindler Factory Museum, Mocak, a museum of contemporary art , Cricoteka, on the director Tadeusz Kantor.
-Podgorze is a popular district and therefore, less bourgeois than the old town and can therefore seem a little duller, darker, perhaps less fun to stay in.
+Located on the southern banks of the Vistula River, the Podgorze district was initially centred around its fishing activity.
+This area is where the old Krakow ghetto was established during the Nazi occupation.
+This southern fringe of Krakow’s city centre concentrates much of the city’s student life.
+Though the neighbourhood might seem less attractive than in the old town, it has the advantage of offering cheaper rents, resulting in a large influx of students and artists, who choose to reside here.
+While its profusion of cafes, bars, and jazz clubs contribute to the neighbourhood’s bustling social life, the area is ideal for romantic walks along the Wisla River and is home to interesting museums: The Oskar Schindler Factory Museum, Mocak, a museum of contemporary art, and Cricoteka, created by the director Tadeusz Kantor.
+A working-class district, Podgorze is not as bourgeois as the old town and can therefore seem a little duller, darker, perhaps less fun to stay in.
 And yet it offers a different, historical, and authentic atmosphere.

 Photo credit: Flickr – Konrad Krajewski

-City of the future Pope John Paul II, it was built in the 1950s by and for communist workers.
-The city that has become a part of Krakow reflects what life could have been like during the Cold War, under the Soviet economy, a churchless city for metallurgical activity, in the middle of which stands a gigantic statue of Lenin: the communist city par excellence.
-Before the transition to the capitalist market economy, many streets bore the emblematic names of socialist ideology – Lenin, Marx – or those of the Cuban Revolution – like Che Guevara or Fidel Castro.
+The birth city of Pope John Paul II, Nowa Huta was built in the 1950s by and for communist workers.
+Today, the former city is a district of Krakow.
+It reflects what life could have been like during the Cold War, under the Soviet economy, a churchless city for metallurgical activity, in the middle of which stands a gigantic statue of Lenin: the communist city par excellence.
+Before the transition to the capitalist market economy, many streets were named after emblematic figures of the socialist ideology – Lenin, Marx – or those of the Cuban Revolution – like Che Guevara or Fidel Castro.

-Since the fall of the Berlin Wall, a deep anti-communist sentiment has seized souls, and the neighborhood is becoming the opposite: bourgeois.
-This is an interesting area to see the socialist past in Poland, an open-air museum to observe typical Soviet urbanism – very wide squares and avenues, very large green spaces and collective buildings – if that is yours animates.
-If you are still looking for a place to stay in Krakow, spend a night in Nowa Huta … but maybe not much more!
+Since the fall of the Berlin Wall, a deeply anti-communist sentiment has followed, leading the neighbourhood to becoming the opposite: bourgeois.
+Nowa Huta provides visitors with a glimpse of Poland’s socialist past: the area is like an open-air museum featuring typical Soviet urbanism – very wide squares and avenues, very large green spaces and collective buildings.
+If you are still looking for a place to stay in Krakow, spend a night in Nowa Huta… but probably not two nights!